GTPB/IBIP19/pages/Proteogenomics.md

 - We will use [tidyr](tidyr.tidyverse.org) to import data, we recommend this [cheat sheet](https://github.com/rstudio/cheatsheets/blob/master/data-import.pdf).
 - We will use [dplyr](dplyr.tidyverse.org) to transform data, we recommend this [cheat sheet](https://github.com/rstudio/cheatsheets/blob/master/data-transformation.pdf).
 - We will use [ggplot2](ggplot2.tidyverse.org) to plot data, we recommend this [cheat sheet](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf).
-- We will use [scico](https://github.com/thomasp85/scico) for color palette.
-Scico is based on [Scientific Colour-Maps](http://www.fabiocrameri.ch/colourmaps.php) that are perceptually uniform, perceptually ordered, colour-vision-deficiency friendly, readable as black-and-white print, and therefore perfectly suited for scientific illustrations.
+- We will use [gamlss](https://www.gamlss.com/) for normalization.
+- We will use [conflicted](https://github.com/r-lib/conflicted) to manage conflict resolution to function names between packages.

+*Warining*: [conflicted](https://github.com/r-lib/conflicted) is not available in cran yet, you will need to install it using [devtools](https://devtools.r-lib.org/).
+See [the installation instructions](https://github.com/r-lib/conflicted#installation) for more details.

 ## Tutorials